pytorch/android-demo-app/Detectron2Go/README.md

 python create_d2go.py
 ```

+This will create the D2Go model saved at ObjectDetection/app/src/main/assets/d2go.pt, which is also saved in the repo.
+The model size is only 7.5MB, a 75% reduction in size of the 30.5MB YOLOv5s model.

 In Android Studio, open android-demo-app/D2Go.
 If an error "Gradle’s dependency may be corrupt" occurs, go to Android Studio - File - Project Structure... , change Gradle Version to 4.10.1.

 Build and run on emulator or device.